KusionStack/kusionstack.io/docs/kusion/3-concepts/4-workspace.md

 ## Workspace Configuration

-The configuration of a Workspace is stored in a single YAML file, which consists of `modules`.
+The configuration of a Workspace is stored in a single YAML file, which consists of `modules`, `secretStore`, and `context`.
 An example of Workspace configuration is shown as below.

 ```yaml
 # The platform configuration for Modules or KAMs.